indraai/tyler-guide/disclaimer/README.md

  it's ONLY ART
  REPEAT

- INOFFENSIVE ART
- REPEAT

- INOFFENSIVE ART

-DO NOT BELIEVE
-ANYTHING YOU
-READ @PM2012
-FOR IT IS
-TOTALLY FAKE

-ALL PM2012 IS
-MEANT AS A JOKE

-INNOCENT JOKE!
-INNOFENSIVE JOKE!
-INNOCENT JOKE!
-INNOFENSIVE JOKE!

 > "International, regional and national standards also recognize that freedom of speech, as the freedom of expression, includes any medium, be it orally, in written, in print, THROUGH THE INTERNET OR THROUGH  ART FORMS .

 THIS MEANS THAT THE PROTECTION OF FREEDOM OF SPEECH AS A RIGHT INCLUDES NOT ONLY THE CONTENT, BUT ALSO THE MEANS OF EXPRESSION."

 Source: http://en.wikipedia.org/wiki/Freedom_of_Speech